 The Empire Strikes Back

-The Empire Strikes Back builds an impressive record against weaker competition — then loses it in the late rounds.
-At 52% overall, the number flatters it slightly.
+Most films have a weak round.
+The Empire Strikes Back doesn't.
+55% across 190 head-to-head matchups, consistent whether it's facing a first-round underdog or a final-round elite.
 The cultural consensus that this is the best Star Wars film gives it a structural advantage no competitor can erode — voters aren't just choosing a movie, they're affirming a position that decades of discourse have already settled.

 Synopsis